The first time someone poured the same wine into two different glasses, I thought it was a trick.

 - Open a bottle of wine you know well

-- Smell each glass.
-Then taste from each glass.
+- Smell each glass, then taste each one

 - Notice the difference

-This takes three minutes and settles the debate permanently.
-The wine tastes different.
-Not because of magic—because of physics.
+This takes three minutes.
+The wine tastes different because of physics, not magic.

 Next steps